qmk/qmk_firmware/docs/newbs_getting_started.md

 ### ** Linux/WSL **

-After installing QMK, open your preferred terminal app and run the following command:
+Open your preferred terminal app and run the following command:

     qmk setup